Plutor/plutor_wifi/README.md

 $ go get -v github.com/gesquive/fast-cli && sudo ln -s $HOME/go/bin/fast-cli /usr/bin
 ```

-* Run `run.py`, it will instruct you how to create the new Twitter app and create the cfg file.

-* Run `run.py` again, it will instruct you how to grant the new app access to tweet and update the cfg.
+* Run `run.py`, it will instruct you how to grant the app access to tweet and update the cfg.

 * Run `run.py` again, it should run speedtests and tweet a (pretty empty) graph.